+- 4.1.1 A judge officiating at a show must report to the Show Secretary at least 15 minutes before the scheduled starting time for the assignment. - 4.1.2 In the event of any discrepancy between the Handbook for Conformation Judges and the Conformation Show Rules & Regulations, the Conformation Show Rules & Regulations shall take precedence.

+4.1.3 Should a judge be unable to fulfill his assignment due to illness or to any other circumstances beyond his control, the judge shall immediately notify the club; conversation with written confirmation (letter, fax, email) sent to the club, and the CKC of his inability to officiate.

+4.1.4 Solicitation
-- 4.1.1 A judge officiating at a show must report to the Show Secretary at least 15 minutes before the scheduled starting time for the assignment. - 4.1.2 Any discrepancy between the Handbook for Conformation Judges and the Conformation Show Rules and Regulations, the Conformation Show Rules and Regulations shall take precedence. - 4.1.3 Should a judge be unable to fulfill his assignment due to illness or to any other circumstances beyond his control, the judge shall immediately notify the club; follow up such conversation with written confirmation (letter, fax, email) sent to the club and the CKC of his inability to officiate. - 4.1.4 Solicitation - (a) A judge shall not communicate directly or indirectly with any club or member of a club for the purpose of soliciting a judging assignment. - (b) For greater certainty, listing in canine publications and the use of business cards shall not constitute solicitation on the part of the judge. - 4.1.5 No person may approach a judge either directly or otherwise, orally or in writing, to favour his entry.
-Disciplinary action will be taken against any person who violates this rule or against a judge who fails to report any contravention of this rule to the CKC within 14 days of the act.

-- 4.1.6 No person shall enter or exhibit a dog under a judge where that judge has owned, conditioned, trained, bred to, sold, handled, held under lease, boarded or held in residency within 6 months prior to the date of the show at which he officiates as a judge.
+- (a) A judge shall not communicate directly or indirectly with any club, or member of a club for the purpose of soliciting a judging assignment. - (b) For greater certainty, listing in canine publications, and the use of business cards shall not constitute solicitation on the part of the judge. - 4.1.5 No person may approach a judge either directly (34-09-20) or otherwise, orally, in writing or electronically, to favour his entry.
+Disciplinary action will be taken against any person who violates this rule, or against a judge who fails to report any contravention of this rule to the CKC within 14 days of the action. - 4.1.6 No person shall enter or exhibit a dog under a judge (12-12-19) where that judge has owned, conditioned, trained, (including handling/presentation classes), bred to, sold, handled, held under lease, boarded or held in residency within six (6) months prior to the date of the show at which he officiates as a judge.
 This rule shall apply regardless of whether the judge benefited in any way from any of the aforementioned activities.
-It is the responsibility of the owner to see that this rule is not violated. - 4.1.7 In cases where a judge, or any member of a judge's (41-03-12) immediate family, employs the services of an agent, said agent shall not handle any dog under this judge during, and for a period of four months following termination of such employment. - 4.1.8 A judge shall excuse a dog from the ring if he is aware of a violation of these rules and regulations - 4.1.9 A judge is not allowed to consume alcoholic beverages or smoke at the venue until the completion of the assignment. - 4.1.10 It shall be considered a serious offense for a judge who is officiating at a show to knowingly travel to or from a show in the company of an exhibitor, handler or dogs participating in that show, or to share accommodation with such persons. - 4.1.11 Judges Ring Stewarding see Officials, Section 5.
+It is the responsibility of the owner to see that this rule is not violated. - 4.1.7 In cases where a judge, or any member of a judge's immediate family, employs the services of an agent, said agent shall not handle any dog under this judge during, and for a period of four (4) months following termination of such employment. - 4.1.8 A judge shall excuse a dog from the ring if he is aware of a violation of these rules and regulations - 4.1.9 A judge is not allowed to consume alcoholic beverages or smoke at the venue until the completion of the assignment. - 4.1.10 It shall be considered a serious offense for a judge who is officiating at a show to knowingly travel to or from a show in the company of an exhibitor, handler or dogs participating in that show, or to share accommodation with such persons. - 4.1.11 Judges Ring Stewarding see Officials, Section 5.